JustGoscha/allmighty-autocomplete/README.md

 `click-activation` : (optional) When `true`, the suggestion box opens on click (unfortunately onfoucs is not implemented properly in most browsers right now).
 By default it is only activated, when you start typing something.

+`ng-model`: What you typed in will be in this variable and accessible in the $scope of the controller.

-`placeholder`: (optional) Sets desired text as placeholder into the input element of autocomplete directive.
+`attr-placeholder`: (optional) Sets desired text as placeholder into the input element of autocomplete directive.
 By default it's "start typing..."

-`ng-model`: What you typed in will be in this variable and accessible in the $scope of the controller.
+`attr-class`: Change the class of the `div` containing the `input` and suggestions elements, allowing you to change their style according to your needs.

+`attr-id`: Change the id of the containing `<div>`, see `attrs-class`.

 ## Example